Local SEO Intermediate Updated 2026-03-22

 What is Duplicate Listings?

 Duplicate listings are multiple directory entries for the same business on the same platform.
-They fragment reviews, confuse Google, and dilute local ranking signals.
+They fragment reviews, confuse Google, and dilute local.

 What are Duplicate Listings?